What is Neurohormone?

 Neurosecretion

-A neurosecretory cell is a type of neuron or nerve cell that can translate neural signals into chemical stimuli.
+A neurosecretory cell is a type of neuron (nerve cell) that can translate neural signals into chemical stimuli.

 More Article